 When I became a business student I started devoting my time to working in student business organizations that called for us to make a difference in our community.
 Predominantly an organization called Students in Free Enterprise or SIFE, but now known as Enactus (Enactus.org).
 But I was also involved in the Future Business Leaders of American (FBLA).
 I was a captain for both organizations which means I oversaw a number of projects, in addition to implementing my own.
 My most ambitious project went on to win 1st in state and 3rd in the Nation for FBLA in Entrepreneurship.
 In SIFE I was also one of the 5 presenters chosen to represent our team in front of Fortune 500 executives at Regionals and Nationals for 3 years in a row.
 And in my last year I was responsible for selecting the team, compiling the 24 minute presentation and ensuring we were prepared to present.

-San Diego State University - BS, Marketing
+Undergraduate Degree: San Diego State University - Bachelor of Science, Marketing

-University of Southern California - MPA, MPA
+Graduate Degree: University of Southern California - Master in Public Health Administration, MPA

 College Level American History